Inland taipan

-The inland taipan (Oxyuranus microlepidotus), also commonly known as the western taipan, the small-scaled snake or the fierce snake, is a species of extremely venomous snake in the family Elapidae.
-The species is endemic to semi-arid regions of central east Australia.
-Aboriginal Australians living in those regions named the snake dandarabilla.
-It was formally described by Frederick McCoy in 1879 and then by William John Macleay in 1882, but for the next 90 years it was a mystery to the scientific community; no further specimens were found, and virtually nothing was added to the knowledge of this species until its rediscovery in 1972.
+The inland taipan (Oxyuranus microlepidotus), also commonly known as the western taipan, small-scaled snake, or fierce snake, is a species of extremely venomous snake in the family Elapidae.
+The species is endemic to semiarid regions of central east Australia.
+Aboriginal Australians living in those regions named it dandarabilla.
+It was formally described by Frederick McCoy in 1879 and William John Macleay in 1882, but for the next 90 years, it was a mystery to the scientific community; no further specimens were found, and virtually nothing was added to the knowledge of the species until its rediscovery in 1972.